-3.1.
-Selection of Key Performance Indicators (KPIs)
+3.1 Selection of Key Performance Indicators (KPIs)

-Our sustainability strategy described in Section 1.4.1, 1.4.2 and 1.4.3 has been formulated around material topics that are relevant to PT Japfa Tbk as well as our stakeholders.
-The efforts that we put in implementing programmes addressing these material topics will not only minimise the environmental, social and governance (ESG) risks PT Japfa Tbk faces but also contribute positively to the UN SDGs.
+Our sustainability strategy described in Section 1.4.1, 1.4.2 and 1.4.3 has been formulated around material topics that are relevant to Japfa Ltd as well as our stakeholders.
+The efforts that we put in implementing programmes addressing these material topics will not only minimise the environmental, social and governance (ESG) risks Japfa Ltd faces but also contribute positively to the UN SDGs.
 We are committed to selecting sustainability KPIs that are relevant, core, and material to our business and sustainability strategy.
 Moreover, the selection of KPIs has been informed by the LCAs discussed in Section 1.4.3, which are a science-based study aims at identifying areas of improvement of our operations.

-Our bond issuance will prioritise Environmental KPIs.
+Our first sustainability-linked bond issuance by our subsidiary, PT Japfa Tbk, will prioritise Environmental KPIs.
 An example of the KPI includes but is not limited to the following:

-KPI: Water Recycling Facilities for Sustainable Water and Wastewater Management at Poultry Operations
+KPI: Water Recycling Facilities for Sustainable Water and Wastewater Management at our Indonesian Poultry Operations